wozo/Leaflet-Maps-Marker/readme.txt

 * [Blog post with more details about this release](http://www.mapsmarker.com/v2.1)
 * NEW: added support for MapBox basemaps
 * NEW: added option to hide API links on markers list below layer maps
-* NEW: added check if cformsII plugin is active and info on how to fix a related TinyMCE bug
+* NEW: added check for incompatible plugins
+* NEW: Italian translation thanks to Luca Barbetti
 * OPTIMIZED: search results for search started with TinyMCE button on post/page edit screen
 * BUGFIX: TinyMCE button did not work on certain installations
 * BUGFIX: attribution text is not cleared on backend maps if basemap is changed